From single neurons to flexible architectures—build intuition before abstractions

 This series assumes:

-Python fundamentals (functions, classes, basic numpy)
+Basic Python (functions, classes, simple loops)

-High school math (algebra, basic calculus concepts)
+High school math (multiplication, addition, basic algebra)

-We’ll explain everything else from scratch, including:
+We’ll explain everything else, including:

-Matrix operations and why they matter
+What gradients are and why they matter

 Philosophy¶